officiallyawesome/officiallyawesome/index.md

     btn_class: "btn--inverse"
 ---

-Thank you for joining us for London Roller Derby's Referee School!
-We have a lovely certificate you can download [here](/certificate/) as a memento of these 9 weird weeks together.
+Thank you for joining us for London Roller Derby's Referee School!<br>
+We have a lovely [certificate you can download](/certificate/) as a memento of these 9 weird weeks together.
 {: .notice--primary}

 {% include feature_row %}